 Fellowships of up to $2,000 are available for underrepresented graduate students who qualify.
 The California Graduate Equity Fellowship Program seeks to increase the diversity of students completing graduate degree programs at California State University, Fresno and encourages continuation to doctoral programs and consideration of university faculty careers.
 It provides fellowships for economically disadvantaged graduate students (especially those from groups that are underrepresented among graduate degree recipients in their areas of study) and promotes faculty mentoring and research opportunities.
 Filing deadlines are in the spring for funding in the following academic year.

-*Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Graduate Studies."
+*Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Research and Graduate Studies."

 These fellowships, awarding student stipends of up to $1,000 each, provide benefits for both graduate students and faculty.
 Eligible projects will include such mentored activities as research, instructional assistance, or other faculty-assigned duties.
 Nominations are due at the announced fall deadline, and must be jointly developed by the faculty member and the graduate student(s).